flyingarmageddon/SuperCleverLockscreen/README.md

 1. **lightdm**:
   If you are using debian then you probably already have it.
   1.1.
 Install: `sudo apt install lightdm`.
   1.2.
-Change display manger to lightdm: `sudo dpkg-reconfigure lightdm` (ok and next select *lightdm*).
+Change display manger to lightdm: `sudo dpkg-reconfigure lightdm` (select `lightdm` from list of display managers).

 2. **lightdm-webkit2-greeter**:
   2.1 Install using [this instruction](https://software.opensuse.org/download.html?project=home:antergos&package=lightdm-webkit2-greeter).